titaniumnetwork-dev/Ultraviolet-App/README.md

 ## Replit Setup Guide

-To setup on Replit, first click on the "Run on Replit" button.
+To setup on Replit, import this github repo.
 After loading into your repl, click on the green "Run" button.
 Alternatively, run the following commands:

 ```sh
 $ chmod +x main.sh